YixunZG/v2/week05/hw/README.md

 ### Questions:

 1. What is TensorFlow?
 Which company is the leading contributor to TensorFlow?
+Tensorflow is python open source library for numerical computation that makes machine learning faster and easier.
+Google is leading this.
 1. What is TensorRT?
 How is it different from TensorFlow?
+NVIDIA TensorRT is an SDF for high-performance deep learning inference.
+NIVIDIA TensorRT speeds up deep learning inference through optimizations and high-performance runtimes for GPU-based platforms.
 1. What is ImageNet?
 How many images does it contain?
 How many classes?

 1. Please research and explain the differences between MobileNet and GoogleNet (Inception) architectures.
 1. In your own words, what is a bottleneck?
 1. How is a bottleneck different from the concept of layer freezing?